bhtz/microscope/readme.md

     docker-compose up

-Create the following Backend As A Service stack :
+Launch the following Backend As A Service stack :
 * Postgres 12 (Database)
-* Hasura (Events & GraphQL Engine)
+* Hasura (Domain Events & GraphQL Engine)
-* Microscope (Identity, Storage, remote configs, analytics)
+* Microscope (Identity, Storage, remote configs, analytics, ...)

 Navigate to [http://localhost:5000/](http://localhost:5000/) and enjoy your backend as a service experience !